Blessing1-bit/automatedreservationsystemproject/README.md

 - Managing Director: Committed to delivering the automated system within 8 months.
 Supports the project and has appointed the Hotel Manager as the project sponsor.
 - Hotel Manager: Requires a system for customers to search rooms, check prices, make and manage reservations, receive confirmations, and handle payments.
 Must also empower front office staff for check-ins and check-outs.
 Room reservations are valid for 1 hour, with free cancellation up to 48 hours before check-in, otherwise, a penalty charge applies.

-<h2>Project Task</h2>
-I carried out the following 12 tasks to ensure seamless project execution:

-- I prepared a High-level project plan to guide project management activities.
-- RACI matrix to define stakeholders roles and responsibilities.
-- Gap Analysis to understand current state and develop strategies for improvement.
-- Utilized BPMN Tools like MS Vision to map Business Process that clearly defined current and future states of the business.
-- Use Case Diagram and accompanying documentation to show the end-users interactions with the system.
-- Functional and Non-Functional Requirement Documents to communicate the system specifications to the developers.
-- Created a Prototypes of the online system to simulate UI interactions and functionalities
-- User Stories and defined Acceptance Criteria to describe the end-users requirements to the developers.
-- Business Requirement Document to communicate the project objectives to the stakeholders
-- A comprehensive Test Plan for User Acceptance Testing (UAT) and ensure that the solution meets the business requirements.
-- Requirement Traceability Matrix (RTM) to track defects that was identified after testing.
-- Designed an effective Defect Management Document to track and address issues before deployment.

-<h2>Deliverables & Artifacts </h2>

-The Following deliverables and Arifacts were developed during the course of this project.
-Please refer to attached files for detailed explanation of these deliverables.
-- Business Requirement Document
-- Project Plan
-- Functional Requirement Document
-- Non Functional Requirement Document
-- Use Case Diagram & Documentation
-- Process Flow Diagram
-- Agile user stories and Acceptance criteria
-- Mockups and Prototype
-- Test Plan
-- Requirement Traceability Matrix
+<h2>2.
+Project Tasks and Deliverables</h2>
+I performed the following tasks to ensure seamless project execution:
+Please find attached files for detailed descriptions of the artifacts developed in this project

+<h2>2.
+High Level Plan and Approach</h2>

+Develop a project management plan outlining objectives, timelines, resources, and milestones.

+2.2 RACI Matrix

+Define roles and responsibilities:

+Responsible: Business Analyst, Project Team
+Accountable: Hotel Manager, Managing Director
+Consulted: IT Team, Front Office Staff
+Informed: Hotel Guests, Board Members
+2.3 Current State Analysis

+Perform an analysis of the existing manual reservation process, identifying pain points and areas for improvement.

+2.4 Process Flow Diagrams and Swim Lane Diagrams

+Current State: Document the manual reservation process using Process Flow Diagrams and Swim Lane Diagrams.
+Future State: Design the automated reservation system’s process flows and interactions.
+2.5 Use Case Diagram and Documentation

+Create a Use Case Diagram illustrating system interactions and detailed documentation for:

+Customer actions (searching, booking, canceling, etc.)
+Staff actions (check-ins, check-outs, discount approvals) 2.6 Functional and Non-Functional Requirement Documents

+Develop documents outlining:

+Functional Requirements: System capabilities (search, book, cancel, etc.)
+Non-Functional Requirements: Performance, security, usability, and scalability standards.
+2.7 User Stories and Acceptance Criteria

+Write User Stories reflecting customer and staff needs, with clear Acceptance Criteria for functionality validation.

+2.8 Business Requirement Document (BRD)

+Construct a comprehensive BRD including:

+Swimlane and flowchart representations
+Functional and Non-Functional Requirements
+2.9 Test Plan

+Formulate a Test Plan detailing testing strategies, scope, resources, and schedules.

+2.10 Requirement Traceability Matrix (RTM)

+Establish an RTM for tracking requirements throughout the project lifecycle.

+2.11 Severity Matrix

+Create a Severity Matrix to categorize and prioritize issues.

+2.12 Defect Management Document

+Design a Defect Management Document to track and manage defects and issues.

+3. Conclusion
+The Automated Hotel Reservation System project aims to enhance operational efficiency and customer experience through automation.
+By addressing current challenges, the project will streamline hotel management processes, improve accuracy and security, and provide a superior customer interaction experience.
+The Business Analyst's role is crucial in guiding the project to successful completion, ensuring that the system meets all requirements and delivers value to the hotel.